Browse by Medical Category

 FACILITIESMGH has an annual research budget exceeding $550 million, the largest hospital-based research program in the United States.
 MGH’s research program spans more than 20 clinical departments and centers across the hospital.
 Aside from the main hospital, dedicated research space is committed at a 400,000-square-foot facility at the Charlestown Navy Yard and a 260,000-square-foot facility at the Simches Research Building immediately adjacent to the main hospital.
-The GI Division has nearly 20,000 square feet of space committed for research.
-Moreover, additional space is available through the expansion of research programs of the broader faculty of the training program, most notably in the context of new multidisciplinary research centers in Genetics, Integrative and Computational Biology, Systems Biology and Stem Cell/Regenerative medicine, and the Center for the Study of Inflammatory Bowel Disease (CSIBD).
+The GI Division has nearly 2,000 square feet of space committed for research.
+Moreover, additional space is available through the expansion of research programs of the broader faculty of the training program, most notably in the context of new multidisciplinary research centers in Genetics, Integrative and Computational Biology, Systems Biology and Stem Cell/Regenerative medicine, the Clinical and Translational Epidemiology Unit (CTEU), and the Center for the Study of Inflammatory Bowel Disease (CSIBD).
+The CTEU is a research unit within the Mongan Institute in the Department of Medicine that is dedicated to the advancement of epidemiologic investigation for the translation of discoveries into clinical interventions in chronic disease.
 The CSIBD is an NIDDK Digestive Disease Center directed by Dr. Xavier that promotes studies of basic mechanisms contributing to the pathogenesis of inflammatory bowel diseases.
 The Center has fostered research through a highly productive base of established and new investigators focused on molecular biology, immunology and epithelial cell biology.

 MENTORSThe GI Division has more than 47 faculty that may serve as potential mentors in clinical or basic research.
 Many faculty are leading investigators in a range of GI research areas.
 Learn more about our team.